 Joining a professional women’s network provides not just access to role models, but provides career-boosting contacts, mentoring and confidence-boosting support too.

-In addition to this, research findings from the University of Georgia suggest that “it appears that the social activities provided by women’s networks provide women with the opportunity to develop more career-supportive relationships” and these “are likely to play a direct role in helping more women advance to higher levels of their organisations.”
+In addition to this, research findings from the University of Georgia suggest that “it appears that the social activities provided by women’s network provide women with the opportunity to develop more career-supportive relationships” and these “are likely to play a direct role in helping more women advance to higher levels of their organisations.”

-1. Facebook/social media advertising to our network
+1. Facebook/social media advertising via weekly ‘share your news’

 2. Network and exchange business contacts

 3. Access to mentoring from other network members

 5. Opportunity to guest blog to our Network

 6. Opportunities to host social or business events /workshops

 The Donegal Women in Business Network is aimed at providing a forum for women in business in the county of Donegal to share their experiences, network and to discuss topical business issues affecting women.

 The Donegal Women in Business Network runs seminars/workshops throughout the year based on the identified needs of the members.